 - Anxiety.
 Emotions like fear and anger can affect breathing and make any existing breathing problems worse.

 - Respiratory infection.
-Airway or lung infections (such as bronchitis or pneumonia) cause coughing, fever, and mucus.
+Airway or lung infections (such as bronchitis, Covid-19, or pneumonia) cause coughing, fever, and mucus.

 - Choking.
 Foods like peanuts or partly chewed meat can block airways.